KShebek/cbe504/main.typ

 The above expression is the typical form of the Hammett relationship.

 Here, $sigma_ce("R")$ is known as the Hammett parameter.
-Hammett parameters are widely tabulated for different functional groups and are based on the acid-dissociation constants of the substituted and unsubstituted forms of a molecule.
+Hammett parameters are widely tabulated for different functional groups (typically for both the meta- and para- positions, where applicable) and are based on the acid-dissociation equilibrium constants of the substituted and unsubstituted forms of a molecule, which can be readily measured.
 The Hammett parameters are dependent solely on the different functional group and not the reaction conditions.
 In contrast, $rho$ depends on the reaction environment and conditions.

-In practice, if one were studying the reactivity of several organic molecules, you would look up the $sigma_ce("R")$ values of the differing functional groups, measure $k$ for each reaction, and make a plot of $log(k_ce("R")\/k_ce("H"))$ vs. $sigma_ce("R")$ (while forcing the $y$-intercept to be 0) to find $rho$.
+In practice, if you were studying the reactivity of several organic molecules, you would look up the $sigma_ce("R")$ values of the differing functional groups, measure $k$ for each reaction, and make a plot of $log(k_ce("R")\/k_ce("H"))$ vs. $sigma_ce("R")$ (while forcing the $y$-intercept to be 0) to find $rho$.
 For new molecules you have not tested yet, you would be able to determine the rate constant via the linear correlation you developed.

 When comparing different possible substituents, if a given R group has a higher $sigma_ce("R")$ value, this means that its acid-dissociation reaction is shifted more towards the products (i.e. the molecule is more acidic).
 This is typically due to some combination of inductive and/or resonance effects that helps stabilize the negative charge of the conjugate base.

 If $sigma_ce("R")>0$, such a substituent is considered to be an electron-withdrawing group because it will stabilize the product anion by withdrawing electron density (i.e. negative charge) away from the reactive site (compared to the unsubstituted analogue).
 If $sigma_ce("R")<0$, such a substituent is considered to be an electron-donating group since the electron density is increased near the reactive site.